chyla/OutputMatchTestingTool/README.md

 omtt --sut /bin/cat cat-will_print_input_and_exit_with_zero.omtt
 ```

-The tool will print the summary containing the most basic informations
+The tool will print the summary containing the most basic information
 and the test verdict:

 ```